Vogelwarte/SnowfinchWire.BroodAnalyzer/README.md

 the `path` attribute is equivalent to `--feeding-detector-path` option.
 All attributes defined under `args` key are transparently passed to the _SnowfinchWire.BeggingCallsAnalyzer_ launcher.

+### Combining different models

+It is possible to perform classification with OpenSoundScape model for age detection (_age-oss_ model) nad simple brood size classifier (_size-stat_ model) in a single run.
+In order to do this, both models should be placed under one directory passed to the program as _model_path_.
+For the program to work correctly, it is required that the _size-stat_ model file name contains "size-stat" phrase and the _age-oss_ model file name contains "age-oss" phrase.
+The program will first run feeding detection (if specified), then brood age classification and finally brood size classification, since this process uses output of both the previous as its input.

 ## Model training

 In order to train a model, use `train_model.py` script located under the project root directory.
 The script requires